-Enter on line 23 the amount of income from debt discharge as informed on Form 480.6A.
+Enter on line 18 the amount of income from debt discharge as informed on Form 480.6A.
 In case of entities that have a taxable year different to a year ending on December 31, they will include the total income from debt discharge corresponding to the taxable year for which the return is being filed.

-Enter on line 24 the net income from public shows.
-The determined amount will not be part of the gross income informed on lines 1 (Net sales of goods or products) or 10 (Gross profit from sale of services) of this Part I.
+Enter on line 19 the net income from public shows.
+The determined amount will not be part of the gross income informed on lines 1 (Net sales of goods or products) or 7 (Gross profit from sale of services) of this Part I.

-Enter on line 25 the amount informed as income from other payments included in Box 10 of Form 480.6A or in Box 11 of Form 480.6B.
-In case of entities that have a taxable year different to a year ending on December 31, they will include the total of the other payments corresponding to the taxable year for which the return is being filed.
+Enter on line 20 the amount informed as income from other payments included in Box 12 of Form 480.6A or in Box 9 of Form 480.6B.
+In case of entities that have a taxable year different to a year ending on December 31, they will include the total of the other payments corresponding to the taxable year for which the return is being filed

-Enter on line 26 any other income earned or received not included on the previous lines.
+Enter on line 21 any other income earned or received not included on the previous lines.
 Include with the return a schedule showing a breakdown of this income.

-Enter on line 28 the first \$500,000 of gross income generated by a new business created by a young entrepreneur whose age ranges between 16 and 35 years.
-Such new business should have granted a Special Agreement for the Creation of Young Businesses (Agreement) with the Puerto Rico Trade and Export Company, in order to enjoy the exemption during the first 3 years beginning on the date on which the Agreement is signed.
+Enter on line 23 the first \$500,000 of gross income generated by a new business created by a young entrepreneur whose age ranges between 16 and 35 years.
+Also, indicate in the parenthesis provided on this line the amount of the deduction that has been attributed to the service income, if any.

+Such new business should have granted a Special Agreement for the Creation of Young Businesses (Agreement) with the Puerto Rico Trade and Export Company, as established by the Act 135-2014, in order to enjoy the exemption during the first 3 years beginning on the date on which the Agreement is signed.
 In order to claim this exemption, copy of the Agreement must be included with the income tax return.